GraphScope/GART/docs/documentation/design/rgmapping.rst

                       name: T_DATA

 The RGMapping rule can also be written in `YAML`_.
 It defines the graph schema for the graph named ``ldbc``.
 It specifies the mapping between the vertices, edges and their properties in the graph and the columns in the table.
+The examples we give are equivalent conversion conditions to those described above for SQL/PGQ.

 .. _SQL/PGQ: https://pgql-lang.org/
 .. _YAML: https://yaml.org/